Sucre Municipality, Miranda

 Sucre Municipality is one of the 21 municipalities (municipios) that makes up the Venezuelan state of Miranda and one of five the municipalities that make up the Metropolitan District of Caracas.
 According to a 2016 population estimate by the National Institute of Statistics of Venezuela, the municipality has a population of 691,317.
 The parish of Petare is the municipal seat of the Sucre Municipality.

+It includes the neighborhood of La Carlota, Miranda near the Generalissimo Francisco de Miranda Air Base and the former presidential residence La Casona.

 Name

 The municipality is one of several in Venezuela named "Sucre Municipality" in honour of Venezuelan independence hero Antonio José de Sucre.